Elizabeth-Yorke/FastMaths/README.md

 - I removed the alert which told the user their scores at the end of each timer, as it wasn't necessary and it wasn't closing properly in all browsers.
 - I added a High Score function to each page.
 - I replaced location.reload() with a function that reset the scores at the end of the timer without reloading the page, so the user could maintain the highscore until the page reloads.

+### Improvements I would like to make
+The main improvement I would like to make, is that I would like to combine all my JavaScript files into a single JavaScript file.
+I think this could be done quite easily, but I just ran out of time to do it before the deadline.

 ## Technologies Used